roger8849/gcp_infra_best_practices_analyzer/README.md

 Este proyecto está licenciado bajo la [Licencia MIT](LICENSE), la cual permite la modificación, distribución y uso del código y los materiales proporcionados, siempre que se respeten las condiciones establecidas en el acuerdo de licencia.

-This project is licensed under the [MIT License](LICENSE), which allows for the modification, distribution, and use of the provided code and materials within the constraints of the license agreement.